uclcrypto/spook-masked-hardware/README.md

 bytes long bytestrings.
 + `nonce`: array containing the nonce used.
 These are stored as 16 bytes long bytestrings.
 + `traces`: array containing the traces measured.
 These are stored as vector of np.int16.
-+ `traces_amount`: the amount of traces contained in the file.
-This is practically the length of each array.

 Based on these data, it is possible to recover the internal masked states for each computation.
 To do so, we rely on the [Verilator tool](https://www.veripool.org/wiki/verilator), as explained